Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Description of Direct Numerical Simulations

 In departure from other fundamental studies on stratified flows over flat terrain \citep{flores2011, taylor2005, nieuwstadt2005}, we prescribe a constant ambient stratification ($N_{a}^{2}$) on the flow field in addition to a negative buoyancy (heat) flux ($B_s$) imposed at the surface.
 In other words, we prescribe a stratification perturbation number $\Pi_s$ to each simulation as an external control parameter.
 We investigate three cases with different combinations of independent ambient stratification and surface buoyancy flux to elucidate how different stratification mechanisms modify the flow stabilization process as well as the stationary stratified flow profiles and investigate their impact on MOST.

 We configure the simulation cases as follows: Our first configuration \textit{Case} {I} is purely stabilized by a constant homogeneous cooling flux $B_s$ at the bottom surface.
-From the quasi-stationary state of \textit{Case} {I}, we determine its average of buoyancy gradient over the channel core where the buoyancy profile is approximately linear and designate it as ambient stratification $N_{a}^{2}$.
-We then simulate \textit{Case} {II} by keeping the same surface flux as \textit{Case I}, where $N_{a}$ is extracted from \textit{Case} {I}, and impose it as the initial prescribed ambient stratification in the open channel.
-Additionally, a stable surface buoyancy flux $B_{s}$ is imposed such that a $\Pi_s$ number is established at the onset of the stratified flow simulation.
+The next configuration \textit{Case} {II} is obtained by keeping the same surface flux as \textit{Case I}, but in addition we impose a nonzero $N_{a,II}^2$ as the prescribed ambient stratification in the open channel.

 To investigate the sole influence of an independent, constant ambient stratification on turbulent flows, we setup \textit{Case III} with the same ambient stratification $N_{a,III}^2=N_{a,II}^2$ as \textit{Case II} and \textit{Case VI} with a five times stronger value $N_{a,VI}^2=5 N_{a,II}^2$; both cases have zero surface flux.
 Finally, we setup \textit{Case IV} and \textit{Case V} such that they share the same composite Froude number among them. \textit{Case IV} has the same surface buoyancy flux as \textit{Case I,II}, but additionally contains a constant ambient stratification five times higher than the value used in \textit{Case II} (i.e. $N_{a,\text{IV}}^2=5N_{a,\text{II}}^2$).
 On the other hand, \textit{Case V} is purely stabilized by surface buoyancy flux that is higher than in \textit{Case I}.
 In all simulations, we adopt no-slip conditions combined with buoyancy flux at the bottom surface ($y=0: u =v =w =0, \frac{\partial b}{\partial y} =B_s\beta^{-1}$).
 At the top boundary $y=H$, we apply free-slip conditions for the velocities($v=0, \frac{\partial u}{\partial y}= \frac{\partial w}{\partial y} =0)$.
-In cases \textit{I,II,IV} with nonzero surface buoyancy flux, we fix the buoyancy at the top to zero ($b=0$), and in cases \textit{III,VI} without imposed surface buoyancy flux, the top boundary is adiabatic ($\frac{\partial b}{\partial y} =0$).
+We impose adiabatic conditions on the buoyancy field at the top boundary for all cases.
+It is important to point out that for the open channel top, a Dirichlet type of thermal boundary condition was applied in other numerical studies \citep{flores2011,nieuwstadt2005}.
+Dirichlet type of boundary condition has a clear impact on the heat transfer characteristics of the flow.
+In the open-channel flow simulations described in \cite{atoufi2020characteristics}, the effects of different boundary conditions at the channel top have been studied, and it has been determined that heat entrainment at the top boundary due to the Dirichlet condition can modulate the characteristics of stratified flows such as turbulent kinetic energy, mean shear and stratification.
+We present the influence of thermal boundary condition at the open-channel top boundary in \S \ref{sec:effectbc} in the Appendix.